LabZDjee/ads1115-config/README.md

 - `buildConfigRegister`: a function which takes a *configuration object* and returns two bytes to be serialized
 - `splitAsValues`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a *configuration object* with values in a *numeric* form
 - `splitAsSymbols`: a function which takes two bytes representing a configuration register as read on the I2c bus and returns a *configuration object* with values in a *symbolic* form
-- alterObject`: a function which takes a list of *symbols* and alters a *configuration object*
+- `alterObject`: a function which takes a list of *symbols* and alters a *configuration object*

+Object `numeric` exports some math functions useful for getting numerical values from the two bytes a conversion is made of:

+- `twoBytes2SignedInt16`: from two bytes, returns a signed 16-bit value
+- `twoBytes2UnsignedInt15`: from two bytes, returns an unsigned 15-bit value (negative values truncated to zero)
+- `iirLowPassFilter`: a low-pass first-order IIR ([Infinite Impulse Response](https://en.wikipedia.org/wiki/Infinite_impulse_response)) filter

 # Export: `addresses`